-21. If you are registered with a University Partner Institution (UPI) and your Principal Supervisor is not a University employee, your UPI will nominate an appropriate University Supervisor for you for appointment by your Degree Committee.
+If you are registered with a University Partner Institution (UPI) and your 21.
+Principal Supervisor is not a University employee, your UPI will nominate an appropriate University Supervisor for you for appointment by your Degree Committee.
 The same arrangements will be made if your Principal Supervisor is not a University employee, for example because he or she is an academic at another university, or is employed by an industrial partner.
-The level of input from your University Supervisor will be subject to agreement with the UPI or other organisation, but he or she is expected to retain overall oversight of your study, and to ensure that you are being supervised in line with this Code and the University's regulations.
+Whilst the level of input from your University Supervisor will be subject to agreement with the UPI or other organisation, but he or she is expected to retain overall oversight of your study, and to have an active role in your supervision to ensure that you are being supervised in line with this Code and the University's regulations.
 In practice he or she may also be involved as a genuine research collaborator and play a second Supervisor role.
+It is expected that the University supervisor will meet with you on a regular basis and at least once per term either through attending supervisory team meetings or by such other meetings as may be arranged.